 In babies, teeth bud from under their gums.
 As the teeth roots begin to grow, the pressure from the growing roots pushes the crown upwards and the crown breaks the gum tissue and erupts from the gum.
 When your baby is at this age give them something like a firm teether to chew on and it should be the right size so that it is not a choking hazard.
 It helps with breaking down the gum tissue as the crown is moving upwards.

 Babies may experience a low-grade fever in their teething age.
 Parents should not disregard a fever above 38.3 C and should take their baby to see a physician.
 Sometimes fevers are the result of a dangerous infection.
 Dentists advise that teething does not usually cause diarrhea.

 Our Dentists advise that you should avoid rubbing alcohol on babies’ gums.
 If you think that your babies are in pain when they are teething consult with your family dentist and see if you can use ibuprofen.
 Teething gels should be avoided because they are not safe for babies.

-It is true that the baby teeth will eventually fall out but a decay in baby teeth makes them fall out earlier than a healthy tooth.
-The empty space will be a gap before the right permanent teeth can take shape and other permanent teeth may try to fill the gap which in turns results in the permanent tooth to erupt out of its correct place leading to misaligned row of teeth.
-Therefore, it is important to take care of the baby teeth even though they won’t last and the will fallout at some point.
-Talk to our dentist for further advise on baby teeth health.
+It is true that the baby teeth will eventually fall out but decay in baby teeth makes them fall out earlier than a healthy tooth.
+The empty space will be a gap before the right permanent teeth can take shape and other permanent teeth may try to fill the gap which in turn results in the permanent tooth erupting out of its correct place leading to a misaligned row of teeth.
+Therefore, it is important to take care of the baby’s teeth even though they won’t last and will fall out at some point.
+Talk to our dentist for further advice on baby teeth health.